-This Code of Conduct (the Code) has been developed by The Hutchins School (the School) in consultation with its staff.
-It outlines a set of principles which describe the personal and professional conduct that is expected of our staff.
-The Code is based upon the philosophy and values of the School which inform our understanding of the general responsibilities of staff and align with our duty of care and legal responsibilities.
+This Code of Conduct (the Code) has been developed by the School in consultation with its staff.
+It outlines a set of principles that describe the personal and professional conduct that is expected of all employees.
+The Code is based upon the philosophy and values of the School which inform the general responsibilities of staff and align with duty of care and legal responsibilities.

-Why do we need to have a Code of Conduct?
+Why does the School need to have a Code of Conduct?

-The purpose of the Code is to communicate the School's behavioural expectations to its staff and to outline a shared understanding of what is and is not considered acceptable practice.
+The purpose of the Code is to communicate the School's behavioural expectations to its staff and to underpin a shared understanding of what is and is not considered acceptable practice.
 The Code is designed to guide the thinking and actions of staff in everything they do in the scope of their work by:

-- stating the values and principles that guide practice and conduct; - outlining the expectations for staff in respect to relationships, responsibilities, and respect for one another, and for members of the School community; - · promoting the values of the School; - · affirming the importance of accountability and transparency in dealing with inappropriate behaviour; and - promoting community confidence in the School.
+- stating the values and principles that guide practice and conduct; - outlining the expectations for staff in respect to relationships, responsibilities, and respect for one another, and for members of the School community; - promoting the values of the School; - affirming the importance of accountability and transparency in dealing with inappropriate behaviour; - promoting community confidence in the School.